Introduction

 The Egg

 The aphid both "oversummers" and overwinters as a small, black, tear-dropped shaped egg with white waxy rods covering it.
-Eggs can be found anywhere on the tree, but are most common on the most curent growth -- last year's shoots.
 These eggs begin to hatch in the spring from early March through mid to April.
 When twig aphids start to hatch and how quickly they develop is dependent on the spring weather which hatch finishing earlier during warmer springs.

-The young that the winged form produces also go through three molts to become an adult.
-These adults are either male or female.
-This is the only time males are produced in the lifecycle any given year.
-Following mating, the females lay one or two overwintering eggs.
+The sexuparae produce a final generation of live young that can be male or female and are very small and do little feeding.
+This is the only time males are produced in the lifecycle.
+Following mating, the females of this final generation lay one or two overwintering eggs.
 Eggs are first found at the end of May and June in western North Carolina.
 All twig aphids have died off by the end of June.

 Aphids in the Greenhouse